Which place is cheaper, Berlin or Vienna?

 Berlin is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-For some great organized tour ideas, see The Best 2-Week Tours in Austria, The Best Tours for Seniors to Austria, The Best Adventure Tours to Germany, and The Best Cultural Tours in Germany.
+For some great organized tour ideas, see The Best Tours for Seniors to Austria, Tours for Outdoor and Nature Lovers in Austria, The Best One Week (7-Day) Tours in Germany, and The Best Bicycle Tours in Germany.

 Looking for a hotel in Vienna or Berlin?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.